 Many actresses were friends with the five men, such as Marilyn Monroe, Shirley MacLaine and Judy Garland, and the group affectionately called them their ‘mascots’.

-But alas, the splendour of the Rat Pack did not last.
+But alas, the splendour of The Rat Pack did not last.
 Problems within the group and the growing popularity of artists like Elvis Presley and The Beatles, tore the group apart.

-The first rift was the one between Frank Sinatra and Peter Lawford.
+The biggest rift was the one between Frank Sinatra and Peter Lawford.
 According to reports, Frank blamed Peter when John F. Kennedy decided to stay at Bing Crosby’s house instead of his, as was promised.
 It is said that JFK was advised to stay away from Frank due to his ties with the mafia.
 Even so, Frank blamed Peter and refused to talk to him or even be in the same room with him.

 As the years went by Sammy Davis Jr. got lost in drug abuse and lost touch with his friends for awhile.